sasa1977/elixir-in-action/README.md

 This repository contains accompanying code for the [Elixir in Action](http://www.manning.com/juric/) book.
-To compile and run the code, you'll need Elixir 1.x and Erlang 17.0.
+To compile and run the code, you'll need Elixir 1.2 and Erlang 18.x.
 A `git` client should also be installed and available somewhere in the execution path.

-The code in the master branch corresponds to the code in the printed edition.
-There are other branches in this repository, where code is adapted to run on subsequent Elixir versions.
+The code in this branch contains fixes required for Elixir versions released after the first edition of the book.
+Depending on which Elixir version you use, you may need to checkout the corresponding tag in this repository.